 After writing three non-fiction books, I decided to turn once more to my first literary love: fiction.
 I wanted to find out, once and for all, if I could produce the kind of gripping novel I loved to read.
 Between a full-time job and being a hands-on dad, I used every stolen moment I could find to write my first novel.
 It took me a year and a lot of hard work but it proved worth it: my debut novel Force of Justice became a bestseller, hitting #1 on Amazon’s Pulp Thrillers chart.

-Now, with eight novels spread over two different series, I have to pinch myself to believe that I get to write fiction for a living.
+Now, with nine novels spread over two different series, I have to pinch myself to believe that I get to write fiction for a living.